nthnn/wtfC/README.md

 "wtfC!?" is a playful language extension for C and C++ that introduces unconventional and humorous macros to replace common programming constructs.
 This project aims to add a touch of creativity and humor to C/C++ programming, offering an alternative way to write code that might appeal to developers looking for a unique coding experience.

 > [!WARNING]
 > wtfC!? was made for fun, thus, do not use it for professional use.
+But yeah, you have to be insane enough to use this on serious projects.

 ## Usage